by Dr. C. H. Weaver M.D. updated 5/2022

 Anit-angiogenic - immunotherapy combination represents new treatment option for recurrent ovarian cancer.

 The United States Food and Drug Administration gave emergency use authorization (EUA) to Evusheld for use in preventing COVID in individuals with weakened immune systems who do not mount an effective immune response to vaccination.
 Evusheld is a long-acting monoclonal antibody developed by AstraZeneca that can stay active for months which should offer longer-lasting protection compared to the other currently monoclonal antibody treatments that are given to high-risk people already sick with Covid.
 Learn more....

 Can Testing Determine If You Have Coronavirus?

 The main symptoms of COVID-19 are similar to the common cold and include fever, cough, shortness of breath, and a runny nose.
 It’s difficult to differentiate COVID-19 from the common cold or flu and currently the only way to tell if someone has coronavirus is through testing.
-Tests are now widely available and in December 2020 the FDA approved the first over the counter rapid test that doesn't require a prescription.
+Tests are now widely available.

 Are all patients with cancer at equal risk for infection?

 Patients with a weakened immune system may be at greater risk of infection because their defenses against infection are lowered.
 Blood-related cancers such as leukemia, lymphoma, or multiple myeloma, those undergoing chemotherapy treatment, individuals with more advanced disease, and those with cancer involving the lungs are most vulnerable.
 Patients over the age of 70 are more likely to develop severe cases of COVID-19, as are those who also have cardiovascular disease, diabetes, or high blood pressure, or are active tobacco smokers.

 What should I do if I have symptoms of COVID-19?